timeplus-io/docs/docs/public-beta-2.md

 We will update the beta version from time to time and list key enhancements in this page.

+## May 16, 2023

+**Enhancements: Data Ingestion **
+  * We've made it easier for you to push data via Ingest REST API.
+We've added a wizard page in our console to take you through the steps of selecting a target stream, a target template, an API key, and then generating a sample code for the push request.
+[Learn more.](ingest-api)
+  * Our navigation menu now consolidates all data ingestion related options into one page: Data.
+This page has options to add a source (such as Apache Kafka, Confluent Cloud, Redpanda, etc.), connect an external stream, the new Ingest API wizard, and CSV file upload.
+  * Our CSV file upload wizard has a new look, in the same UI style as our other wizards.

+**Enhacements: Dashboards and Charts**
+  * When you make formatting changes to a chart, your changes will be instant, instead of needing to reload the chart.
+  * We added an icon on mouseover to Dashboard charts, while in View-Only mode, that will open the chart's SQL in the Query editor page.

 ## May 1, 2023